 The Heating of Cooling.
 Our efforts to keep space, food, data, and industry cool comes at a high energy cost.
 Over the last 20 years, Europe has seen a 20-fold increase in energy cooling needs, largely driven by the increase in living and working standards .
-As the planet heats up and a large part of the global population is seeking similar standards, the demand for cooling will grow fast, particularly in the developing world.
+As the planet is heating up and a large part of the global population is seeking higher comfort standards, the demand for cooling will grow fast, particularly in the so-called developing world.
 This growth is estimated to require a threefold increase in the global energy use, reaching 6,200 terawatt-hours by 2050 , and will contribute to a significant portion of the global heat-trapping gas emissions.
 The majority of current cooling technology ironically exacerbates the very issue it seeks to mitigate.
 A warming planet will also stress our infrastructure for cooling.
 Power plants and air-conditioning units will become less efficient, power lines will have lower capacities, and hardware like transformers will experience more failures, which can cause power blackouts when we need cooling the most.

 It is important to underscore that Oversky is a speculative project that seeks to explore alternative, zero-emission means to keep our cities cool.
 The system is not proposed as a silver bullet solution, but rather, imagined to form part of a city’s greater resilience and heat mitigation strategy.
-Such a strategy needs to include comprehensive plans for increasing the city’s blue and green infrastructure, be sensitive to the heat vulnerability of its neighborhoods, and work alongside a host of measures to address the root causes of the environment crisis.
+Such a strategy needs to include comprehensive plans for increasing the city’s blue and green infrastructure; be sensitive to the heat vulnerability of its neighborhoods; and work alongside a host of measures to address the root causes of the environment crisis.

-As we enter a decisive decade for addressing the climate crisis, our need for cooling is at risk of becoming one of the key threats to making meaningful global progress.
+As we enter a decisive decade for addressing the climate crisis, our need for cooling is at risk of becoming one of the key obstacles to making meaningful global progress.
 Cooling represents one of the most insidious challenges of the crisis, as well as being one of the hardest technological problems to solve.
 Confronted with existential risk, it is not enough to merely pursue incremental improvement of current models and technologies.
 Radical projects, such as Oversky, serve the important role of calling attention to alternative solutions and can help galvanize a transition towards a new paradigm that combines the continued development of human societies and the maintenance of the Earth System in a resilient and accommodating state, before it is too late.

 Photo by the amazing Lerone Pieters